 Appointing a Fulbright Program Adviser

-Colleges and Universities in U.S. are encouraged to appoint a Fulbright Program Adviser (FPA) to recruit and assist students in the application process for the Fulbright U.S. Student Program.
+Colleges and universities in the U.S. are encouraged to appoint a Fulbright Program Adviser (FPA) to recruit and assist students in the application process for the Fulbright U.S. Student Program.

 FPAs are often picked from faculty or administration of an institution to promote, advise, and evaluate student applicants.
 If appropriate with their other responsibilities, FPAs can be professors and/or administrators who can serve as a guide for students throughout the application process.
-FPAs are appointed by the Dean or President of an institution.
+FPAs are appointed by the dean, provost, or president of an institution.

 New FPAs are encouraged to attend FPA events either in person or through webinars.
 Fulbright training resources are free and open to any designated FPA.
 Upcoming FPA events can be found on FPA Information Events.